zinichakraborty/bootcampexercises-f23/proj2/README.md

 - At the bottom it will display the current user's name and if the user is an admin or not as well as a link to log out (go to the log in page)

 ### Search Bar Component (bonus, not required)
-- This component is a simple search bar that either filters componenets when you click an enter button next to the search or as you type without using a button.
+- This component is a simple search bar that either filters components when you click an enter button next to the search or as you type without using a button.
 - For animal/user pages the search limits by the name of the animal/user and for training log pages the search limits by the title of the training log.

 ### Admin View Pages